ff-gh/monorepo/README.md

 # monlithic repository
-sample project for building a jenkins pipeline with a monolythic repository
+sample project for building a jenkins pipeline with a monolithic repository

 - root jenkinsfile
     - parse git commits for folders (projects) that changed